-- Bushy Park has provided \$300,000 in grant funding to support welding training with the hope developing of this skillset among workers in the local community.
+- Bushy Park has provided \$300,000 in grant funding to support welding training with the hope of developing this skillset among workers in the local community.
 These programs are available to students at two rural high schools in Berkeley County as part of their curriculum and, in the evenings, to adults seeking higher levels of employment. - For the last 15 years, Lockhart Power has been an active and consistent supporter of education.
-Past efforts include: - + Key sponsor of Operation Workforce Training, a program that provides 65 hours of manufacturing readiness training to graduating high school seniors - + Partner with other organizations to address pre-K readines. - + Introduce thousands of students annually to Lockhart Power and hydro technology through the Upstate Career & College Showcase. - + Members of the Union County High School Career & Technology Center Advisory Council - + Donations to numerous academic and athletic programs and events - + Governor's School
+Past efforts include: - + Key sponsor of Operation Workforce Training, a program that provides 65 hours of manufacturing readiness training to graduating high school seniors. - + Partner with other organizations to address pre-K readiness. - + Introduce thousands of students annually to Lockhart Power and hydro technology through the Upstate Career & College Showcase. - + Serving as members of the Union County High School Career & Technology Center Advisory Council. - + Donating to numerous academic and athletic programs and events. - + Supporting the South Carolina Governor's School programs.